in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 	- Message is removed from the queue

 ## Simple Queuing Service Lifecycle of a message

+The picture below shows the service lifecycle of a message
 ![](/images/aws/02-Queuing/4-Queuing-LifeCycle.png)

-Note:
-- When a message is sent to queue, it is redundantly distributed among SQS servers
+When a message is sent to queue, it is redundantly distributed among SQS servers

 ## SQS - Auto Scaling

+You can also implement auto scaling for your SQS queue using CloudWatch based on number of messages in the queue.

 ![](/images/aws/00-icons/sqs.png)
 ![](/images/arrow.png)